Ethorbit/SteamDeck-SteamOS-Guides/README.md

 If you are using btrfs like me, we should create its swap mountpoint:
 `mkdir /mnt/swap`

+If you are not, remove the swap lines.

 ### Keyfile unlock script:
 `nano /mnt/usr/sbin/crypt-unlock-key.sh`
 ```bash